aminuzz/tryhackme-walkthroughs/Easy/Crack the Hash/README.md

 ![Screenshot-10](images/Screenshot-2026-03-13-220917.png)

 - **Crackstation** makes it easy to crack hashes since it checks the hash against a large database of previously cracked hashes and common passwords, allowing us to quickly recover the plaintext without needing to perform our own brute-force attack.

+# Level 2
+These are the questions and answers for Level 2

+### Question 1